University of Reading Library Refurbishment, Phase 3

 Positioned inside the south façade, it is easily accessible and brings much-needed daylight into the heart of the deep-plan building.

-Aligned on the building’s east-west axis, the new design will open the library up to the rest of the campus.
+Aligned on the building’s east-west axis, the new design opens the library up to the rest of the campus.
 Re-establishing this dominant axis controls the zoning of uses across the floors, helping users make sense of the layout.

-The whole building will be tied together by repeating the building’s signature hexagonal pattern – a motif inspired by the double-height spaces’ monumental structural columns – in decoration both inside and on the façade of the building.
+The whole building is tied together by repeating the building’s signature hexagonal pattern – a motif inspired by the double-height spaces’ monumental structural columns – in decoration both inside and on the façade of the building.

-The library’s dated outward aesthetic is to be replaced with contemporary facade materials.
-The rooftop services will be discretely screened from view, while the surrounding landscaping will integrate the building into campus.
+The library’s dated outward aesthetic is replaced with contemporary facade materials.
+The rooftop services are discretely screened from view, while the surrounding landscaping integrates the building into campus.

 Getting everyone on board

-To get to this point we worked closely with the University to ease its plans through a rigorous approvals process involving around fifteen different staff teams and consultation with the Students’ Union.
+We worked closely with the University to ease its plans through a rigorous approvals process involving fifteen different staff teams and consultation with the Student’s Union.

-It’s the first time we have managed the BIM Level 2 procurement process for a refurbishment project; a fascinating and successful learning curve.
-Getting the baseline data and fitting it in with our drawing plans and modelling has been quite a challenge.
+It’s the first time we managed the BIM Level 2 procurement process for a refurbishment project; a fascinating and successful learning curve.
+Getting the baseline data and fitting it in with our drawing plans and modelling was quite a challenge.